Top Tokyo Things To Do With Kids & Tweens

 Take In A Sky-High View

 In a city of skyscrapers it’s tempting to want a view from the top.
-The bright orange Tokyo Tower immediately grabbed our attention pretty easily.
+The bright orange Tokyo Tower grabbed our attention pretty easily.
 We went up to the observation platform after dark and gazed at the city lights twinkling below us.
 The lower level has windows in the floor where you can look straight down to the ground.

 Give in to Kid-Friendly Amusements